Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Introduction

-{\em Contributions:} Motivated by the two DSS applications mentioned earlier, we draw the following distinctions with the previous literature on coded PIR: (i) To the best of our knowledge, all the previous work on coded PIR, except for \cite{chan2014private}, assumes that the code is used to encode together data from different files (records).
+{\em Contributions:} Motivated by the two DSS applications mentioned earlier, we draw the following distinctions with the previous literature prior to this work on coded PIR \cite{tajeddine2016private}: (i) To the best of our knowledge, all the previous work on coded PIR, except for \cite{chan2014private}, assumes that the code is used to encode together data from different files (records).
 However, the model here is different, since in DSS applications only data chunks belonging to the same file are encoded together (as done in Example~\ref{ex:intro}); (ii) The work in \cite{chan2014private} studies fundamental limits on the costs of coded PIR.
-Here, we provide explicit constructions of PIR scheme with efficient communication cost.
+Here, we provide explicit constructions of PIR schemes with efficient communication cost.

-In comparison with the classical literature on replication-based PIR, we make the following observations: (i) We focus only on the number of downloaded bits (or symbols) in the communication cost of a PIR scheme.
-The motivation is that typically in DSSs, the size of a file is relatively larger than the total number of files; (ii) We assume that a regular non-spy node believes in the privacy cause and does not reveal the queries it receives to any other node.
-Only the spy nodes cooperate (collude) and share their queries in the hope of determining the requested file.
-This justifies the constraint later that at most $b$ nodes can collude, and that the PIR scheme should ensure privacy even if such collusions occur.
+In comparison with the classical literature on replication-based PIR, we make the following observations: (i) We focus only on the number of downloaded symbols in the communication cost of a PIR scheme.
+This is since the upload query matrices are dependent only on the number of files and not on the size of the file, and typically in DSSs, the size of a file is relatively larger than the total number of files.; (ii) Up to $b$ nodes may collude and share their queries in the hope of determining the requested file.